What is this subject about?

 What will I study over the two years?

 In the first year you will focus on Component 1 and you will learn the skills of textual analysis.
 This will involve deconstructing a wide range of media texts, including set products, in terms of their technical features and how these features are used to create meanings for a range of audiences.

 You will explore and debate how different groups are represented in society.
-You will consider how ideas about gender, age, ethnicity, national identities etc. are constructed and the reasons for this.
+For example, you will consider how ideas about gender, age, ethnicity and national identities are constructed and the reasons for this.
 You will also explore media coverage of key contemporary events and issues, learning to question and challenge the messages that you receive.
 As part of this process you will apply a range of academic theories, in a critical way, to media texts.
 You will also learn about the historical, social and contexts that impact on the nature of those representations.
 A key part of the first year of study is also the exploration of audience and industry i.e. how ownership, technological change and the desire to attract and maintain audiences, impact on media products.

 In the first year you will start Component 3 (coursework).
 This will provide you with the opportunity to show your understanding of the codes and conventions of different media forms, through the practical production of your own coursework materials.
 This will involve comprehensive research that will inform your designs.
-The briefs will be set by the exam board each year and might include options like: producing a range of marketing materials for a new TV Drama, including a trailer, or creating a music video and accompanying promotional webpage.
-In the second year, you will complete the Component 3.
+The briefs will be set by the exam board each year and might include options like producing a range of marketing materials for a new TV Drama, including a trailer, or creating a music video and accompanying promotional webpage.
+In the second year, you will complete Component 3.